ErichMoraga/DIYEON/README.md

 Note:

-Parts could be found on Amazon, ebay and robotshop Back Piece and Pic of Finished Project will be added soon
+Parts could be found on Amazon, ebay and robotshop
+Pic of Finished Project will be added soon